 Some have suggested the word “Cullowhee” comes from Cherokee words that mean “locust tree place,” or from words associated with an unidentified but edible spring plant eaten as a salad.
-Others believe the word Cullowhee is associated a kind of white lily that was plentiful at the time of European settlement.
+Others believe the word Cullowhee is associated with a kind of white lily that was plentiful at the time of European settlement.

 Below, Western Carolina University’s Cherokee language program coordinator and instructor, Thomas N. Belt, shares his thoughts about the possible origin of the word “Cullowhee” in the Cherokee language.